segmentio/segment-docs/src/unify/data-graph/data-graph.md

 ## Step 3: Build your Data Graph

 The Data Graph is a semantic layer that represents a subset of relevant business data that marketers and business stakeholders can use for audience targeting and personalization in downstream tools.
-Use the configuration language spec and key features below to build your Data Graph:
+Use the configuration language spec and the following features to build your Data Graph:

 - Use the **Warehouse access** tab to view the warehouse tables you've granted Segment access to
 - Begin typing to autopopulate the configuration spec within the editor, as well as to autocomplete your warehouse schema
 - Validate your Data Graph using the **Preview** tab

 ### Key steps to build your Data Graph

 1. First, define your entities.
 An entity corresponds to a table in your warehouse.
 Segment flexibly supports tables, views and materialized views.
 2. Then, define the profile block.
 This is a special class of entity that represents Segment Profiles, which corresponds to the Profiles Sync tables and models.
-For Linked Audiences, this allows marketers to filter on profile traits, event history, etc.
+For Linked Audiences, this allows marketers to filter on profile traits, event history, and so on.
 3. Finally, define how your datasets are related to each other.
 The Data Graph preserves these relationships and carries this rich context to the destinations to unlock personalization.

 **Defining Relationships**

-Similar to the concept of [cardinality in data modeling](/en.wikipedia.org/wiki/Cardinality_(data_modeling)), the Data Graph supports 3 types of relationships:
+Similar to the concept of [cardinality in data modeling](en.wikipedia.org/wiki/Cardinality_(data_modeling)){:target="_blank"}, the Data Graph supports 3 types of relationships:
 - **Profile-to-entity relationship:** This is a relationship between your entity table and the Segment Profiles tables, and is the first level of relationship.
 - **1:many relationship:** For example, an `account` can have many `carts`, but each `cart` can only be associated with one `account`.
 - **many:many relationship:** For example, a user can have many `carts`, and each `cart` can have many `products`.
 However, these `products` can also belong to many `carts`.